albertknows/albert_on_data/content/pages/about.md

 Welcome to this my website.
 Second best blogger on the planet besides Creed Bratton.
 Its some combination of a blog and a collection of some random personal projects I've done in the past year.
 After college I plan to move to Seattle and hopefully start a career in IT before eventually applying for an MBA and climb the corporate ladder even further.
 (Please don't end up in a cubicle).
 Currently I'm an Account Manager at OMT Enterprises facilitating the Amazon Vendor Central/Seller Central Sector emphasizing on order fullfillment, advertising analytics, shipment logistics, and research and development.

-  Hobbies: Poker, Basketball, Stock Options (r/WallStreetBets), Reselling Clothing and Sports Memorabilia
+  Hobbies: Poker, Basketball, Stock Options (r/WallStreetBets)

   Favorite Artists: Dominic Fike, Kanye West, Coast Modern, & The Strokes